numberscope/backscope/doc/tests.md

 Tests are kept in the [`flaskr/nscope/test`](../flaskr/nscope/test) directory.
 The test routine opens all the files with names matching `test*.py`, pulls out all the classes that descend from `unittest.TestCase`, and runs all the tests those classes describe.
 You can use the `@unittest.skip()` decorator to skip tests.

+Using the [mock OEIS](mock-oeis.md), you can test Backscope's response to OEIS behavior that we can't or shouldn't replicate at will using real OEIS API calls.

 ### Examples

 The file [`trivial_test.py`](../flaskr/nscope/test/trivial_test.py) contains a minimal example of a test: the test that always passes.
 This test isn't worth running, so we gave it a file name that the test routine will ignore.

 The file [`abstract_endpoint_test.py`](../flaskr/nscope/test/abstract_endpoint_test.py) contains an abstract test&mdash;a class that describes a whole family of tests.
 The concrete tests in [`test_get_oeis_values.py`](../flaskr/nscope/test/test_get_oeis_values.py) descend from it.
 The abstract test can't be run, so we gave it a file name that the test routine will ignore.

+The file [`test_mock_oeis.py`](../flaskr/nscope/test/test_mock_oeis.py) contains a basic example of a test that uses the mock OEIS.
+See the [mock OEIS documentation](mock-oeis.md) for more details.

 ## Set up for testing